juliushaertl/dotfiles/README.md

     bash bootstrap.sh

 The bootstrap.sh script will backup the users existing dotfiles to .dotfiles_old and link the files from link/ to the users homefolder.
 The repo must be cloned into ~/.dotfiles

     bash bootstrap.sh restore

 will remove the symbolic links and move the files from .dotfiles_old back to the homefolder.

+## backup

+The backup scripts require having the restic repository password set in the gnome keychain

 ## zsh